ajay-bhargava/esm3-modal-server/README.md

 ### Step 2: Storing the HF secrets for the Inference Server (Modal)
 ---

-You will need to store an `.env` variable for your hugging face token.
+You will need to store a secret for your hugging face token.
 This is stored on the [Modal Dashboard](https://modal.com/).

 ### Step 3a: Running your Modal Server